 Of all the channeled entities around these days, I’d say my favorite non-Martian has got to be Bashar.
 Initially I was turned off by his booming voice and strange delivery (which sometimes strikes me as Eastern European in pronunciation—a nice break from the usual pseudo-British variety).
 After listening to a handful of clips, I realized that this alien is giving us the straight dope!
 News we can use—nothing like the Lazaris fluff.
 Bashar is like the “East Coast” alien—all tough love, wit, and efficiency.
 He’ll answer any question at all, whether it’s got to do with teleportation, experiencing multi-dimensional reality, or just becoming a happier, more self-actualized human (not unlike the Abraham-Hicks material, but with a delightfully concise approach).
 But he’ll also call you out if you’re not being honest, and I love that.
 He’s not so much a guru, but more like the Great Gazoo on the Flintstones—a fun alien buddy who’s really smart, and a bit of a smart-ass too.
 Allegedly he’s the “future self” of the channel, Darryl Anka, and is a hybrid gray/human being.
 Weird?
 Maybe.
 But it comes down to the substance of ideas.
 For me, Bashar’s words have been hugely instrumental, and it’s all about individual self-empowerment—not becoming a follower.

 The best teachers merely shine a light on some truth that’s already within us.
-And let’s face it, truth is truth, regardless of what or who triggers the realization.
+And let’s face it, you know when you’ve struck personal truth, regardless of what or who triggers the realization.
 It all comes down to trusting yourself.